 About Welsh Terriers

-Welsh terriers' antics make me smile and laugh.
+Welsh terriers' antics make people smile and laugh.
 They are clowns, and once they think you are amused they won’t stop.
 They are such happy little dogs that want to have fun and if you don't provide it they will.
 It is amazing how inventive they can be.
 Terriers will demand attention, but also love to go off and do their own thing.
 They love people, but they have lot of other interests too.
 The Welsh may demand attention but not incessantly.

 Welsh terriers are independent dogs.
 This can make training harder because they are not hanging on your every word.
 They have their own minds and they use them.
 Welsh terriers are usually very intelligent.
 They learn very quickly and sometimes will outsmart you.